 We maintain an investor relations program to respond to inquiries in a timely manner.
-Management meets on a regular basis with investment analysts and financial advisors to ensure that accurate information is available to investors on our financial results.
+Management meets on a regular basis with investment research analysts to ensure that accurate information is available to investors on our financial results.
 We also endeavour to ensure that the media are kept informed of developments as they occur and have an opportunity to meet and discuss these developments with our designated spokespersons.